Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 * Transparency and honesty

-* Contribution and knowledge sharing
+* Contribution and knowledge sharing.

+* Teamwork

-* Get out of the comfort zone - open to try new things, take on extra responsibility.
+* Get out of the comfort zone - open to try new things, initiate and take on extra responsibility.
 Dare to make mistakes, this is a great opportunity to learn and grow.

 * Solving problems - not only find problems, also make effort to find a solution for them.